Why do I pee my pants when I sneeze?

-It’s happened to all women alike; someone says something hysterical or does something that cracks you up and in your fit of unabashed laughter—Pee.
+It’s common in women alike; someone says something hysterical or does something that cracks you up and in your fit of unabashed laughter—Pee.
 Sometimes it makes you laugh even harder and sometimes it suddenly takes all the fun away instantly.
 It really doesn’t matter how old you are, you’ve probably experienced something similar.
 Maybe it happened with a sneeze, a deadlift, jumping, running or coughing, maybe it happens rarely or regularly.
 Any way you slice it, laughing hard is fun but when laughing can make you pee in your pants, it’s less fun.

 I hear so many women talk as though this is a normal experience, just part of being female, and some who just aren’t talking about it at all.
 Either way, it’s embarrassing!
 This condition is referred to as stress urinary incontinence and it happens when stress on the pelvic floor causes a release of urine.
 While it may seem unavoidable, there are things you can do.

 First let’s take a look at why laughing can make you pee in your pants.

 Next, what are some things you can do about it at home.

 Finally, what professional can I go to if I need more help, support, or things aren’t getting better.

 All of us, male and female have muscles in the pelvis whose primary function includes supporting the pelvic organs, opening and closing the outlets for our pee and poop, and generating optimal sexual functioning.
 This is the job of the pelvic floor muscles, and I think we can all agree this puts them pretty high on the list of important muscles!